 Since I hadn’t been murdered and I did have a road, I thought it best to put the latter to good use.
 It led me along Loch Nedd to its head, where I crossed over the Abhainn Gleann Leireag (‘larch glen river’) via a small stone bridge.

 On the far side was a farmstead and cottage that, together with another house on the hillside, are pretty much all that today make up the hamlet of Glenleraig (Gleann Leireag, ‘larch glen’).

 Like so many vanished or much-reduced settlements, Glenleraig was a victim of the Highland Clearances, when landowners turfed out tenants, usually to make way for more profitable sheep farming.
 Before 1812, when it was cleared, there had been at least twenty rectangular buildings, and several sheep folds and small enclosures (the Highlanders also kept livestock but not on a scale that could enrich their landlords).

 The climb out of Glenleraig was pretty steep but I was protected from overheating in my exertion by the arrival of the rain.
 As it coolingly spattered my face, I paused beside the aforementioned house on the hillside to look back down to Loch Nedd.

 The Invisible Quinag

-Accompanied by my old friend, Precipitation, I followed the road as it turned to climb up a side-valley and then broke out onto open hill-top moorland.
+Accompanied by my old friend, Precipitation (who does so love to drop by), I followed the road as it turned to climb up a side-valley and then broke out onto open hill-top moorland.

 In theory, I should have had great views of the mountain range called Quinag (A Chuineag, ‘the milk pail’, named for its shape) but the rain, in addition to cooling my body, was keen to cool my spirits as well; it mistily rationed out glimpses of the scenery, lest I get too excited.